gscandola/monorepo_playground/docs/idea-1-polymorphic.md

 Lots of complexity inside the shell, must be built several times with different flags (!= scenarios, != custom props).

-Potentially not the best choice.
+~~Potentially not the best choice.~~

+Seen with `A.`, it could potentially be a coice de re-challenge.